-- (6) Notwithstanding the provisions of paragraph (5) above, the purchase by a healthcare provider of any item intended for use by the patient in his/her home and made in accordance with the requirements of Code of Alabama 1975, Section 40-9-30(d) and paragraph (4) above, shall be exempt from sales and use taxes when sold to insured patients pursuant to valid prescriptions.
-Additionally, healthcare providers will not bill sales tax for sales made in accordance with Section 40-9-30(d) and paragraph (4). - (a) The burden of proof that any item purchased by a healthcare provider was intended for use and made in accordance with the requirements of Code of Alabama 1975, Section 40-9-30(d) and paragraph (4) above, shall be carried by the healthcare provider.
-The healthcare provider shall maintain adequate records to properly document that any items purchased by the healthcare provider was intended for use and was in fact used in accordance with the requirements of Code of Alabama 1975, Section 40-9-30(d). - (b) Healthcare providers in a clinical setting who maintain an inventory of durable medical equipment, prosthetics, orthotics, and certain medical supplies to treat patients as needed may not know at the time of purchase whether the items will be ultimately prescribed to a patient covered by Medicare, Medicaid, or a health benefit plan.
+- (a) The burden of proof that any item purchased by a healthcare provider was intended for use and made in accordance with the requirements of $\underline{\text{Code of Ala.
+1975}}$ , Section 40-9-30(d) and paragraph (4) above, shall be carried by the healthcare provider.
+The healthcare provider shall maintain adequate records to properly document that any items purchased by the healthcare provider was intended for use and was in fact used in accordance with the requirements of- $\underline{\text{Code of Ala.
+1975}}$ , Section 40-9-30(d). - (b) Healthcare providers in a clinical setting who maintain an inventory of durable medical equipment, prosthetics, orthotics, and certain medical supplies to treat patients as needed may not know at the time of purchase whether the items will be ultimately prescribed to a patient covered by Medicare, Medicaid, or a health benefit plan.
 Such healthcare providers may purchase qualifying items without the payment of tax to the vendor by using a properly documented Certificate of Exemption, form ST: EX-A1, issued by the department.
-The healthcare provider will be responsible for accruing and remitting use tax on those items that are used to provide services to non-insured patients and/or items on which they do not maintain adequate records to determine the use and taxability. - (c) Sales or use tax will continue to be due on purchases such as bandages, supplies, equipment, and other items used in delivering care to patients. - (7) Hospitals and nursing homes that provide durable medical equipment to patients are responsible for the equipment and as such are considered the users of any durable medical equipment purchased or leased on behalf of their patients.
+The healthcare provider will be responsible for accruing and remitting use tax on those items that are used to provide services to non-insured patients and/or items on which they do not maintain adequate records to determine the use and taxability.

+(c) Sales or use tax will continue to be due on purchases such as bandages, supplies, equipment, and other items used in delivering care to patients.

+(7) (8) Hospitals and nursing homes that provide durable medical equipment to patients are responsible for the equipment and as such are considered the users of any durable medical equipment purchased or leased on behalf of their patients.
 Therefore, the exemption provided does not extend to these settings in accordance with rules promulgated by Medicare.
-(Sections 40-2A-7(a)(5), 40-23-31 and 40-23-83, Code of Alabama 1975) (Adopted through APA effective October 12, 1993, amended December 4, 2014, amended April 23, 2016)